oda-hub/renku-graph-vis/README.md

 </div>
 <br clear="left"/>

-The interface provides the user with a number of adjustable options, accessible via dedicated menus:
+The interface provides the user with a number of adjustable options, accessible via a dedicated menu, displayed in the picture below.

 <div align="center">
 <img align="center" width="65%" src="readme_imgs/graph_menu.png">
 </div>

+The following options are available:

 <!-- TODO to improve hierarchical layout -->
-* **Change Graph Layout**: Currently, two layouts are supported.
+* **Change Graph Layout**: Currently, two layouts are supported:
   * _Random_: Nodes and edges are displayed randomly over the dedicated frame (as shown in the picture above).
   * _Hierarchical_: Nodes and edges are displayed in a hierarchical visualization.
 An example of this layout is displayed in the image below.